accountt21/connect-4/README.md

 # Connect 4 (Hard-Impenetrable-Agent)

-This project is a console-based Connect 4 game in C with:
+This project is a Connect 4 game in C with:

-- A **hard bot** that uses a Bitboard + Negamax + Alpha-Beta search.
+- A *hard bot* that uses a Bitboard + Negamax + Alpha-Beta search.
-- Optional **networking experiments** (separate from the main game loop).
+- Optional *networking experiments* (separate from the main game loop).
-- A lightweight **Alpine-based Docker image** to build and run the game.
+- A lightweight *Alpine-based Docker image* to build and run the game.

 ## Agent
 Explained in the PDF attached.